-The above principles lead to a set of coupled update rules for the parameters of the component posteriors, iterated application of which leads to the desired maximisation.
-Further, by computing F for models of different order, we can perform model order selection (see eg. [29]).
-The Bayesian Information Criterion (BIC) model order criterion has been shown to be a special case of the VB criterion (F), recovered in the limit of a large number of data points [3].
+for the parameters of the component posteriors, iterated application of which leads to the desired maximisation.
+Further, by computing F for models of different order, we can perform model order selection (see, e.g., Roberts and Penny, 2002).
+The Bayesian Information Criterion (BIC) model order criterion has been shown to be a special case of the VB criterion (F), recovered in the limit of a large number of data points (Attias, 2000).

-4 Variational Bayes for GLM-AR
+4. Variational Bayes for GLM-AR